 I didn’t review that show–the assignment fell to my guitar-crazed colleague Alex Varty–but I did get to interview Satch beforehand, and man was I psyched about that.

-A quarter-century later I’m still a huge fan of Satriani, so while I’m waiting for the bacon & tomato sangie I’ve been promised to get me through this cloudy Saturday afternoon I’m gonna retype the lengthy story that ran in the Jan.
+Decades later I’m still a huge fan of Satriani, so while I’m waiting for the bacon & tomato sangie I’ve been promised to get me through this cloudy Saturday afternoon I’m gonna retype the lengthy story that ran in the Jan.
 19-26 issue of the Georgia Straight, under the headline “Satriani Gains from Mandibular Pain.”

 Hope he appreciates it.